John-Tongun/John-Tongun/README.md

 <li>💻 Role: Full-Stack Developer and Cyber Security Expert</li>

-- 🌱 I’m currently learning software development at Primetek Academy and also Networking and cybersecurity at ISBAT University Kampala Uganda
+- 🌱 I’m currently learning software development at Primetek Academy and also Bachelor of science in networking and cyber security at ISBAT University Kampala Uganda
 - 👯 I’m looking to collaborate on software development and cybersecurity
 - <li>🌾 15 years of work in telecom industy and 2 years in Software Development, I'm currently working with Digitel Holding LTD as Transmission Network planning and Optimization specialist and Ambassador and Mentor at PrimeTek Africa
 - <li>🌾 Projects: Drone Control Systems & AgriTech Solutions</li>